 Exciting new ESTEAM Centre celebrates culture of dynamic school

-Somerset College is a co-educational independent school in South Africa, located on a beautiful and expansive estate in the Winelands of the Western Cape.
+Somerset College is a co-educational independent school in South Africa, located on a beautiful estate in the Winelands of the Western Cape.

 Executive architect2 AD Space Architects

 Culture & Community

 Walters & Cohen Architects